-The journey from London to Brighton by train takes any visitor out from the City then south through suburban Croydon.
-If you are lucky, the train will speed through the dormitory towns of Surrey, stopping briefly at East Croydon and Gatwick Airport.
+It’s a short trip from London to Brighton.
+The journey from London by train takes any visitor out from the City then south through suburban Croydon.
+If you are lucky, the train will speed through the ugly dormitory towns of Surrey, stopping briefly at East Croydon and Gatwick Airport.
 The slower services grind their way out of town and only pick up speed when they reach the South Downs.
 And, that’s the point where I am personally quite happy if there’s a points failure or problem further along the line.

 It’s the moment I know I’ve left London.
 Many years ago when I first took this journey it was the moment I first fell in love with Brighton.

 I first reached the station, on my way to an interview at University.
 I was on edge and nervous and I needed to pee.
 Following the mosaic tiled stairs down, I found myself in a beautiful Victorian ladies restroom – sadly now replaced with modern fittings.
 With the transience of youth, I fell in love all over again with the mahogany seats, marble countertops and brass taps.
 While the loos are no longer there, the Station itself is another listed building, thanks to the Italianate ironwork and double-spanned curved glass and iron roof.
 And, the odd seagull or two.